William Henry Harrison III

 William Henry Harrison III (August 10, 1896 – October 8, 1990) was an American politician who served in the United States House of Representatives and in the state legislatures of Indiana and Wyoming.

 Harrison grew up in Indiana, and was educated in Omaha, Nebraska and Washington, D.C.
-Both his grandfather, Benjamin Harrison and great-great-grandfather, William Henry Harrison, served as presidents of the United States.
+Both his grandfather Benjamin Harrison and great-great-grandfather William Henry Harrison served as presidents of the United States.
 During World War I he served in the Aviation Section, U.S. Signal Corps and later served as a park ranger in multiple national parks.
 He entered politics in Indiana with his election to the Indiana House of Representatives.
 Harrison unsuccessfully sought election to the United States House of Representatives in 1932 in Indiana.

 In 1944, Harrison entered politics in Wyoming with his election to the Wyoming House of Representatives.
 In 1950, Harrison was elected to the United States House of Representatives from Wyoming's at-large congressional district and served multiple non-consecutive terms throughout the 1950s and 1960s due to unsuccessful campaigns for reelection and a campaign for the United States Senate.
 In the House of Representatives he supported an interventionist foreign policy, anti-communism, Native American rights, and development in Wyoming.

 On May 29, 1969, President Richard Nixon appointed Harrison to the Federal Renegotiation Board.
 He served until his resignation on October 4, 1971.
 During the 1980 Republican presidential primaries he served on the Wyoming Steering Committee for George H. W. Bush's presidential campaign.

 Early life

 William Henry Harrison III was born on August 10, 1896, in Terre Haute, Indiana, to Russell Benjamin Harrison and Mary Saunders.
-He was a member of the Harrison family of Virginia and was a great-great-grandson of President William Henry Harrison, a great-grandson of John Scott Harrison, and a grandson of President Benjamin Harrison.
-President William Henry Harrison had been William Sr. and was the father of William Henry Harrison Jr. He was the grandson of Alvin Saunders, who had served as the territorial governor and senator from Nebraska, on his mother's side.
+He was a member of the Harrison family of Virginia and was a great-great-grandson of President William Henry Harrison, a great-grandnephew of William Henry Harrison Jr., a great-grandson of John Scott Harrison, and a grandson of President Benjamin Harrison.
+His maternal grandfather was Alvin Saunders, who had served as the territorial governor and senator from Nebraska.
 He attended public schools in Omaha, Nebraska and the Sidwell Friends School in Washington, D.C.

-During World War I he served in the Aviation Section, U.S. Signal Corps of the United States Army as a private.
+During World War I, Harrison served in the Aviation Section, U.S. Signal Corps of the United States Army as a private.
 He later served as a park ranger at Yellowstone and Glacier National Parks.
 He became a member of the American Legion and Veterans of Foreign Wars.

-From 1919 to 1920, he attended the University of Nebraska Omaha.
+During 1919 and 1920, Harrison attended the University of Nebraska Omaha.
 On October 19, 1920, he married Mary Elizabeth Newton.
-In 1925, he was admitted to the bar in Indiana.
+In 1925, Harrison was admitted to the bar in Indiana.